procedure1/Beat-360fyer-Plugin/README.md

 # Beat-360fyer-Plugin
 A Beat Saber plugin to play any beatmap in 360 or 90 degree mode.

-This mod was created by the genius 'codestix'.
-I have updated the mod since it has been dormant for a long time.
+This mod was created by the genius CodeStix. https://github.com/CodeStix/ I have updated the mod since it has been dormant for a long time.

 This readme is a work-in-progress.